hollyagustine75/CompBioProject/README.md

-This is Computational Biology Course project that I work with my fellow friends, Khresna Sariyanto and William Tanujaya Tantoro as a team.
+This is Computational Biology Course project that I work with my fellow two group mates.
 The codes that are used in the projects were not self-made and were taken from Kaggle.
 They have been changed and modified to our likings and modified to how we want to use them in the project.

 ### **Summary of Background**